zBritva/PowerBI-visuals-docs/docs/concepts/dataviewmappings.md

 | Parent2 | Child3 | Grand child8 | Col1 | 10 |
 | Parent2 | Child3 | Grand child8 | Col2 | 13 |

-Core Matrix visual of Power BI visualizes it like a table
+Core Matrix visual of Power BI renders it like a table.

 ![Matrix visual](../images/MatrixVisualSmaple.png)

-The visual gets data stucture described below (only the first two rows presented):
+The visual gets data stucture as described below (only the first two rows are presented):

 ```json
 {